Bardolph-Automation-Inc/bardolph/README.md

 ```

 ## System Requirements
-The program has been tested on Python versions at or above 3.5.1.
-I
+The program has been tested on Python versions at or above 3.7.
-haven't tried it, but I'm almost certain that it won't run on any 2.x
-version.

 Because I haven't done any stress testing, I don't know the limits on
 script size.
 Note that the application loads the encoded script into memory
 before executing it.

-I've run the program on MacOS 10.14.5 & 10.15, Debian Linux Stretch, and the
-June, 2019, release of Raspbian.
-It works fine for me on a Raspberry Pi Zero W,
+I've tested the program on MacOS Monterey 12.0.1, a Raspberry Pi Zero W
-controlling 5 bulbs.
+controlling 6 devices, a Raspberry Pi 3 and Raspberry Pi 4.

 ## Go Try It
 For full documentation and download options, please see